rmsk2/moreorless/readme.md

 - Pressing `Foenix+Cursor down` moves the view one screen towards the end of the file
 - Pressing `Foenix+Cursor up` moves the view one screen towards the beginning of the file
 - Pressing `F1` resets the view to line one in 80x60 text mode
-- Pressing `F2` resets the view to line one in 80x30 text mode
+- Pressing `F2` resets the view to line one in 80x30 text mode.
+When using a PS/2 keyboard you have to press `Shift+F2` to achieve the same effect
 - Pressing `Alt+x` leaves the program and restarts BASIC
 - Pressing `Foenix+g` moves you to the line number which was entered after pressing the key
 - Pressing `Foenix+f` allows you to enter a string to search for in the document.
 If a non empty string is entered